 Alfred State encourages collaboration with high schools to deliver quality collegiate courses to interested and qualified secondary students.
 Alfred State is committed to meeting this need as an integral part of the SUNY Public Education Agenda, which is intended to help raise academic standards and make it possible for more students to meet those standards.

-There are three basic methods for delivering college courses to high school students:
+There are two methods for delivering college courses to high school students:

 - Alfred State approves a high school teacher to offer college credit-bearing course work to secondary students in a high school.

 - High school students come to the Alfred State campus to take a college course or enroll in an online course offered directly by Alfred State.